Contactless Transactions

 02 The Project

-There were several challenges that we needed to overcome with this project.
+There were several challenges to work through.

 $url = 'mqtt.thingstream.io';